Chapter 2: The Infrastructure of Trust

 Step 4: Linking Ideas

 Obsidian’s distinctive feature is the ability to link notes.
-Suppose you create a note about “Mood Congruence Theory” after reading a relevant article.
+Suppose you create a note about “Uses and Gratifications Theory” after reading a relevant article.
 In your brainstorming note, you can link to it:

 ## Theoretical Framework